bevyengine/rfcs/rfcs/45-stageless.md

 While dependencies determine *when* systems runs, **conditions** determine *if* they run at all.
 Functions with compatible signatures (immutable `World` data access and `bool` output) can be attached to systems and system sets as conditions.
 A system or system set will only run if all of its conditions return `true`.
-If one of its conditions returns `false`, the system (or members of the system set) being guarded will be skipped.
+If one of its conditions returns `false`, the system (or members of the system set) will be skipped.

 To be clear, systems can have multiple conditions, and those conditions are not shared with others.
 Each condition instance is unique and will be evaluated *at most once* per run of a schedule.